What’s Happening at JK Black Oak

 Habitat Restoration

 Except for a 16-acre patch of mature oak-hickory forest, most of JK Black Oak is highly disturbed old pasture in various stages of succession, ranging from meadows to young, scrubby forests of pioneer tree species.
 Many of the vernal pools on the property were grazed, or otherwise highly disturbed.
 Invasive plants had degraded much of the habitat throughout JK Black Oak.
 Addressing these issues and restoring healthy habitat is the goal of the monthly work days that take place April through December.
 (See our dedicated volunteers at work.)
-In the fall of 2022, Loudoun Wildlife received a generous grant from Microsoft in partnership with the Society for Ecological Restoration that enables us to begin addressing the damage caused by White-tailed Deer to the oak-hickory forest.
-Learn more about some of our habitat restoration projects: planting and protecting trees, restoring the western meadow and clearing trash from a vernal pool.
+In 2022, Loudoun Wildlife received the first of three grants from Microsoft in partnership with the Society for Ecological Restoration that enabled us to begin addressing the damage caused by White-tailed Deer to the oak-hickory forest.
+The second grant provided funds for equipment and native plants for meadow restoration, and the the third grant is for vernal pool restoration.
+Learn more about some of our habitat restoration projects: oak-hickory pilot project, western meadow restoration and clearing trash from a vernal pool.

 Amphibian and Reptile Monitoring